Grace Forbes

 R v I and 6 others (2019)

-Grace was recently led in a multi-handed commercial fraud case, valued at over £1 million.
+Grace was led in a multi-handed commercial fraud case, valued at over £1 million.
 Grace acted for the second defendant, a businessman accused of playing a leading role in a conspiracy to commit fraud and money laundering.
 The first defendant and Grace’s client were involved in a “cut-throat” defence, requiring careful tactical decisions throughout.
 The case involved analysis of thousands of pages of evidence.
 Grace was trusted to mitigate on behalf of the defendant at sentence.

 R v K and 8 others (2018)